airflow-helm/charts/charts/airflow/README.md

     ## sets the filesystem owner group of files/folders in mounted volumes
     ## this does NOT give root permissions to Pods, only the "root" group
     fsGroup: 0

+scheduler:
+  logCleanup:
+    ## scheduler log-cleanup must be disabled if `logs.persistence.enabled` is `true`
+    enabled: false

+workers:
+  logCleanup:
+    ## workers log-cleanup must be disabled if `logs.persistence.enabled` is `true`
+    enabled: false

 logs:
   persistence: